First Look at What's Coming to Netflix in September 2020 - What's on Netflix

 - Jurassic World: Camp Cretaceous (Season 1) N – Animated series from Dreamworks based in the Jurassic Park IP.

-- Ratched (Season 1) N – The next huge Ryan Murphy project that is set to reboot the famous Nurse Ratched first seen in One Flew Over the Cuckoo’s Nest.
+- Ratched (Season 1) N – The next huge Ryan Murphy project that is set to reboot the famous Nurse Ratched character from One Flew Over the Cuckoo’s Nest.

 You deserve someone to show you mercy.
 September 18. pic.twitter.com/bPpfKABCzs